 During the Meal

 Don't blow your nose at the table.
 This is considered extremely rude.
-If you need to use a tissue simply excuse yourself to another room.
-While this may seem excessive to some cultures it does help prevent the spread of germs.Continue to 5 of 14 below.
+If you need to use a tissue, then excuse yourself to another room.
+While this may seem excessive to some cultures, it does help prevent the spread of germs.Continue to 5 of 14 below.

 05 of 14